E-mail to Emily

 "Sooty mold.
 A black powdery substance covering the tops of the leaves.

-Solution: Sooty mold lives on honeydew secreted by sucking insects, such as aphids, scales, mealybugs, and whiteflies.
+Solution: Sooty mold lives on honeydew secreted by sucking insects, such as aphids, scales, mealy bugs, and whiteflies.
 The mold can prevent sunlight from reaching the leaves, thereby reducing plant vigor.
 Eliminate honeydew by controlling the insects with insecticidal soap, horticultural oil, or acephate (Orthene)"

 Sounds like you have already tried the soap.
 Perhaps the oil.
 I think you are on the right track.